superhighfives/list-of-ingredients/README.md

 # List of Ingredients

-This repo serves as a companion to the tutorial [Rails 5 API + ActiveAdmin + create-react-app on Heroku, over on Medium](https://medium.com/superhighfives/), and the end result looks something like this:
+This repo serves as a companion to the tutorial [Rails 5 API + ActiveAdmin + create-react-app on Heroku, over on Medium](https://medium.com/superhighfives/rails-5-api-activeadmin-create-react-app-on-heroku-de5481b7ec0b), and the end result should look something like this:

 ![An example of the List of Ingredients app](http://i.imgur.com/as3HMYP.png)